matt-dray/soccercolleagues/README.md

 shared by multiple players at some point.
 Inspired by pub-quiz questions in this style.

+This package is dependent on [the excellent {worldfootballR} package by Jason Zivkovic](https://jaseziv.github.io/worldfootballR/), which helps fetch player data from [Transfermarkt](https://www.transfermarkt.com/).

 \[Insert gif of Kieran Dyer and Lee Bowyer fighting as Newcastle team mates\]